vguleaev/vguleaev.dev/src/content/blog/comparison-of-javascript-runtimes.md

 }
 ```

-Here in `imports` section we simply resolve lodash import to an npm package with specific version.
+Here in the `imports` section we simply resolve lodash import to an npm package with specific version.
 This is how you can use this in code after:

 ```typescript
 import _ from 'lodash';